eekarabiyik/twist/README.md

 # Genus6
 This repository contains the classification of modular curves upto genus 6 in terms of families.

-It also contains a set of codes for the computation of models of modular curves upto genus 1.
+It also contains a set of codes for the computation of models of modular curves upto genus 6.
 The main function is `FindModelNew` in the file main.m in the folder `FindingFamilies/MainCode`.
 Make sure that your directory is `FindingFamilies/MainCode`.

 Some explanations:

 - There is now the jmap functionality.
-Also the code will say whether the curve computed has gonality 2 or not.
+Also the code will say whether the curve computed has QQ-gonality 2 or not.

 - Ignore the folders which are to be ignored.